 This chutney is great with cold ham on a sandwich.
 It goes perfectly with a grilled cheese sandwich/toastie.
 Of course this chutney loves a good curry!

-You can turn it into a smooth spicy dip by whizzing a little in mini food processor and thinning out with a little water or Greek yogurt if you want a creamy dip.
+You can turn your zucchini chutney into a smooth spicy dip by whizzing a little in mini food processor and thinning out with a little water or Greek yogurt if you want a creamy dip.

-Thinning it out with water and making it into a smooth sauce is great for a BBQ too.
+Thinning this courgette relish out with water and making it into a smooth sauce is great for a BBQ too.

 Looking for more super easy chutney recipes?
 Then check these out before you go;